martin650/martin650/README.md

 # Hi, I'm <a href="https://linkedin.com/in/martin-mwangi-njoroge" class="no-underline" >Martin Mwangi</a>

-My journey in Information Science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 - 👀 Thank you for coming to my space.
 This is where I make magics and share it to the world!
 - 🌱 I’m currently learning Cybersecurity, Linux, Python, Automation.
 - 💞️ I created cybersecurity portfolio.
 Please find it <a href="https://github.com/martin650/Cyber-Shujaa-Security-Analyst-Track" class="no-underline">here</a>